OliverKurz/emerald-theme-collection/README.md

 6. Start Emerald Theme Manager.
 In the Emerald Settings tab try unchecking all of the options and disabling button fade and pulse for the best theme performance.

-* Uninstalling the Emerald themes, for now, can be done by cding as administrator into the /usr/share/emerald/themes directory and searching for folders to delete with the tag _Emerald.
+* Uninstalling the Emerald themes can be done by cding as administrator into the /usr/share/emerald/themes directory and searching for folders to delete with the tag _Emerald.

 Known Issues
 ------------